Noah-Houghton/Eldritch-Apocalypse/README.md

 Starting when you choose this archetype at 3rd level, you gain special affinity with an Eldritch entity of your choice (at the GM's discretion).
 You immediately gain a number of Eldritch Energy points equal to your Wisdom modifier (minimum of 1).
 You can spend Eldritch Energy to perform a variety of Eldritch abilities.

 **Every time you score a critical hit while in combat, you immediately regain a point of Eldritch Energy.**
-**If you kill someone with an Eldritch ability, you regain a point of Eldritch Energy.**
+**If you kill someone with an Eldritch ability, roll 1d8.
+If it is greater than 6, regain a point of Eldritch Energy as well as 5 additional points of Monstrosity.**

 ##### Eldritch Assistance
 A contract sealed is a contract kept.
 As a bonus action, you may spend a point of Eldritch Energy to summon the assistance of the Eldritch creature you are currently hosting.
 Its assistance allows you to add an additional 1d6 damage to a successful attack.
-This number increases by 1d6 for each level in Eldritch Host you gain above 3rd level.
+This number increases by 1d10 every two levels in Eldritch Host you gain above 3rd level.
 The damage type is determined by the Eldritch creature you have contracted with.
+Using this ability also increases your Monstrosity by 5 points.

 ##### Eldritch Guardian
 A shared body, a shared need to survive.
 Starting at 5th level, you may spend a point of Eldritch Energy as a reaction to reduce incoming damage by half.